ThanhAT177/PTIT/README.md

 # PTIT
-### Here are all the problems that i solved while practicing on the web code.ptit.edu.vn
+### Here are all the problems that i solved while practicing on the website code.ptit.edu.vn
 ## Thanks for watching!